Digital Nomad Life in Bahamas

 When we asked people living in Bahamas what life is like and how people spend their time, they said:

 "Life in The Bahamas is a mix of stunning natural beauty, warm hospitality, and a laidback, relaxed atmosphere.
 Expats and digital nomads find it easy to settle in and make friends in the welcoming, diverse communities.
 The beaches offer a host of recreational activities, such as swimming, scuba diving, snorkeling, fishing, and sailing, while the cafes and restaurants make it easy to find a bite or drinks.
 Shopping and nightlife are available in many of the local towns, with the bonus of low prices.
 The main international airport makes it easy to take off to other islands or countries for short trips.
-What’s more, there’s the bonus of dependable sunshine and the warmth of the Caribbean," explained one expat living in Bahamas.
+What’s more, there’s the bonus of dependable sunshine and the warmth of the Caribbean," said one person in Bahamas.

 Where should I live in Bahamas?